-There is no such thing as sustainable palm oil, and its use is harming orangutans, rhinos, tigers and other endangered creatures.
 Many soaps, skin creams, shampoos and other items contain palm oil.
 Go for brands that don’t do this.
 The main one is soap (labelled as ‘sodium palmate’).
 Its use is causing all kinds of harm to orangutans and other endangered creatures.
+Read more on why we should give up palm oil.
 But be careful, as many other items in the chemist also contain palm oil.
 It’s often labelled under different names including:

 - Palm kernel oil